histedlab/ndx-photostim/README.md

 ## Credit

 Code by Carl Harris and Paul LaFosse (equal contribution).
-Collaboration between the NIMH's [Data Science and Sharing Team](https://cmn.nimh.nih.gov/dsst) and [Histed Lab](https://www.nimh.nih.gov/research/research-conducted-at-nimh/research-areas/clinics-and-labs/ncb).
+Collaboration between the NIMH's [Data Science and Sharing Team](https://cmn.nimh.nih.gov/dsst) and [Histed Lab](https://irp.nih.gov/pi/mark-histed).

+This work was funded by a seed grant from the [Kavli Foundation](https://www.kavlifoundation.org/).

 This extension was created using [ndx-template](https://github.com/nwb-extensions/ndx-template).